Rekuiem84/futuristic-cards/README.md

 ### What this project contains :

-- 3 futuristic glassmorphed (glassmorphist ?, glassmorphism ?) cards with customizable colors.
+- 3 futuristic glassmorphistic (glassmorphed ?) cards with custom colors.